 - Ensuring opioid litigation funds are used only for public health purposes.

 - Urging the Centers for Disease Control and Prevention (CDC) to rescind the arbitrary thresholds in its 2016 opioid prescribing guideline and to restore compassionate care for patients with pain.

 - Removing structural inequities in care provided to historically marginalized and minoritized communities.

 - Collaboration with the Johns Hopkins School of Public Health and more than 50 national stakeholders has led to over a dozen states enacting laws directing opioid-litigation funds to be used mainly for public health uses.

-- Published a national roadmap with Manatt Health to provide tangible actions for policymakers and public health officials to increase access to evidence-based care.
+- Published a national roadmap with Manatt Health (PDF) to provide tangible actions for policymakers and public health officials to increase access to evidence-based care.

 - Worked with the Milken Institute and the Drug Enforcement Administration (PDF) to promote evidence-based recommendations to help employers increase access to care for pain, SUDs and harm reduction services.